tony-aw/tinycodet/README.md

-If 2 R objects refer to the same values - let’s say `x = 3` and `y = 3` - using an in-place modifier from the `inplace` package on `x` will also change y.
+If 2 R objects refer to the same values - let’s say `x = 3` and `y = 3` - using an in-place modifier from the `inplace` package on `x` will also change \`y1 .
 This can be very dangerous.

 **The `tidyoperators` R package does not have this problem:** modifying one object does not affect another object, even if they happen to have